usnistgov/multibag-py/docs/multibag-profile-spec.md

 _This section is normative._

 It must always be possible, in principle, to combine all of the bags in a Multibag aggregation into a single BagIt-compliant bag (barring storage and compute resource limitations) by following the process detailed in this section.
-The `group-members.txt` file lists the member bags in an aggregation in the order which they must be combined.
+The `member-bags.tsv` file lists the member bags in an aggregation in the order which they must be combined.

 An application MUST be able to combine a Multibag aggregation into a single bag by following the these steps:

-   1 The application retrieves the aggregation's Head Bag and extracts the `group-members.txt` file.
+   1 The application retrieves the aggregation's Head Bag and extracts the `member-bags.tsv` file.
    1 The application retrieves the first bag listed in the file, unserializes it (if necessary), and copies it to a location in storage where the final single bag is to be assembled.
 The directory structure of the bag is retained in the copy.
    1 The application retrieves and unserializes (if necessary) each subsequent bag in the list, in order, and unpacks or copies its contents into the same storage location, retaining the bag's directory structure.
 In this process, updated versions of files MAY overwrite deprecated versions.

 Previous versions of a Multibag aggregation may be assembled into a single bag by consulting a Head Bag's `Multibag-Head-Deprecates` metadata (in its `bag-info.txt` file) and retrieving the Head Bag of the previous version that the element refers to; the application can then follow the above steps with the deprecated Head Bag.

+<a name="Changes"></a>
+# Specification Changes

+The initial draft was part of a comprensive document that also described the NIST Preservation BagIt Profile (version 0.2).
+The Multibag component was spun off to create its verison 0.2.

+## Since 0.2

+   * `group-members.txt` and `group-directory.txt` were changed to
+     `member-bags.tsv` and `file-lookup.tsv`, respectively.
+     * Switching to TSV format was necessary because parsing these files became ambiguous when the file paths or bag names contains spaces (which is not disallowed by the core BagIt spec).
+TSV provides a means for unambiguous retrieval of names without custom parsing; however, tabs are disallowed as part of filenames and bagnames.
+     * The base names were changed as some reviewers found the names not obvious as to their purpose.